Adding a Retaining Wall

 Adjusting the Shape of a Retaining Wall

-The height of the wall can be adjusted at each point.
-This
+The height of a Retaining Wall can be modified at each

 To modify the wall height:

 Click the Retaining Wall in your design to select it.

 Click the Edit points button found in the properties to enable point editing

 Click the point on your Retaining Wall that you would like to adjust.
 Additional